skhcjh231/blog-post/content/docs/spring24/13_/_index.md

 ### Concept and Principles

-**µ-Parameterization (µP)** is a set of rules for initializing neural networks and setting learning rates that <span style="color:red"> allows for the seamless transfer of hyperparameters from small proxy models to larger target models.</span> This approach is grounded in a Gaussian Process interpretation of deep neural networks, where the width of the network (number of neurons per layer) is a critical factor.
+**µ-Parameterization (µP)** is a set of rules for initializing neural networks and setting learning rates that allows for the seamless transfer of hyperparameters from small proxy models to larger target models.
+This approach is grounded in a Gaussian Process interpretation of deep neural networks, where the width of the network (number of neurons per layer) is a critical factor.

 The core idea is to scale the initialization and learning rates based on the width of the network.
 The general formulation of µP when training with the Adam optimizer and using an i.i.d.
 Gaussian initialization is as follows: